OPM/ResInsight-UserDocumentation/content/3d-main-window/Surfaces.md

 ## Exporting Surfaces

 ResInsight can export surfaces to the GOCAD TSurf file format.
 Grid case surfaces can additionally be exported to Petrel Surface PTL format.
-Use the context menu for the surface you want to export and choose the export format you want to use.
+Use the right-click menu for the surface you want to export and choose the export format you want to use.
 A file selection window will show up allowing you to choose where you want to save the exported data.

 ![]({{< relref "" >}}images/3d-main-window/surface_export.png)